LuisP693514/javascript_project/README.md

 ![bullet-Hell image][bulletHell]

+The first boss showcases an adaptable HP Bar at the top of the screen that updates based on the total hp of all the enemies on screen.
+Showcased here:

+![Boss image][bossroom]

 There is currently no win screen at the moment.
 However the game would restart from scratch.

 ## Wireframe